The water stream down the hillside of Ulfshyttan comes from 3

 and because the sort of the work all blasted granite had to be

 transported through a narrow opening.
-The bank was going to build a
+The bank also build a

 secrete archive.
-Today it is use for a party local.
+Today it is used as party local.

 When this room in the bed rock was ready many lorries came fully